aiven/devportal/docs/products/kafka/kafka-connect/howto/best-practices.rst

 to scale the Apache Kafka service and the connector service independently and offers more CPU time and memory for the Apache Kafka Connect service.

-Having a dedicated cluster that moves the data and doesn't add load to the main nodes is also good for the "separation of concerns" paradigm.
+Having a dedicated cluster that moves the data and does not add load to the main nodes goes according to the "separation of concerns" paradigm.